ivgiuliani/discord-tfl/README.md

         bundle exec ruby ./app.rb

 Once started the bot will announce its invite URL.
-Follow that link to invite it to channels you administer.
+Follow that link to invite the bot into channels you administer.

 ## Contributing